ethereum-optimism/optimism/packages/omgx/contracts-analyzer/PORTING.md

 1. The OVM timestamp lags behind the EVM, so it’s possible that e.g. OVM trades execute up 10 minutes after your specified deadline.
 2. `permit` method signatures contain a deadline, and the approval must be sent before that deadline.
 In certain cases, the approval could take place after the deadline.
-3. Bid and auction durations.
-If you are trying to run an auction with minute scale bid durations, then a 1-10 minute lag relative to L1 could throw that off completely.
+3. Bid and auction duration.
+If you are trying to run an auction with minute scale bid duration, then a 1-10 minute lag relative to L1 could throw that off completely.

 ## 3. Replace `chainid()` with `uint256 chainId = ___`